insitro/redun/docs/source/tasks.md

 A string (default: `default`) that defines which executor the task executes on.
 See [Executors](executors.md) for more information.

+##### `hash_includes`

+A list of data to include in the task hash.
+Changing the hash will invalidate cached execution results.

 ##### `limits`

 A list or dict of resources needed for this task to execute.
 See the [Limits](config.md#limits) feature for more information.

+##### `load_module`

+The name of a python module that can be loaded to recreate this task.
+For example, this is part of how a remote worker is instructed to initialize itself, in preparation for running a task.

 ##### `name`